wnameless/chatkeep-app/src/main/resources/ai-specs/AIConversationArchivingSystem.md

 - Update ATTACHMENT_COUNT to reflect only included attachments
 - Do NOT reference excluded attachments in summary sections
 - If an attachment was excluded, do not list it in "Attachments referenced" fields
+- **CRITICAL**: Excluded files should NOT appear in the Attachments section at all - not even as placeholders or notes
+- If ALL attachments were excluded, the Attachments section should only contain the section header with no content wrappers

 ### Step 7: Process Attachments (With Workarounds If Needed)